-15% canopy cover

-0.5 ha minimum mapping unit
+- i.
+15% canopy cover; - ii.
+0.5 ha minimum mapping unit.

 The "treecover2000" layer from GFC, which contains information on percent tree cover in each 30m pixel for the year 2000, was first filtered with a value of 15% tree cover to match the canopy cover threshold in the forest definition.
 Next, all tree cover change between 2001 and 2005 was combined with the 2000 tree cover/non-tree cover to reclassify change before 2006 as non-tree cover and create a 2006 tree cover/non-tree cover map.
 In addition, adjacent pixels with the same value were grouped into patches and any tree cover patch smaller than 6 pixels were excluded from the forest class and considered "trees outside forest", while all tree cover patches with size 6 pixels and above were considered "forest".
 Using patch size and canopy cover to distinguish between tree cover and forest harmonizes the map classes with the forest definition.
-The minimum mapping unit (MMU) of the forest definition is 0.5 hectare, and the GFC product pixel size is 27.5m, grouped into six pixels as the minimum size does not underestimate the forest areas (27.527.56 = 0.45 ha).
+The minimum mapping unit (MMU) of the forest definition is 0.5 hectare, and the GFC product pixel size is 27.5m, grouped into six pixels as the minimum size does not underestimate the forest areas (27.5\27.5\6 = 0.45 ha).

 Similarly, the "lossyear" layer was filtered for all values between 6 and 15 to only consider the loss occurring between 2006 and 2015.
-As the process applied to distinguish forest from nonforest, all tree cover losses with patch size 6 pixels or larger were considered "deforestation".
-Loss patches with less than 6 pixels were overlaid with the forest and trees outside of forest in 2006 to identify "degradation" and "degradation of trees outside forests".
+As the process applied to distinguish forest from non-forest, all tree cover losses with patch size 6 pixels or larger were considered "deforestation".